 Becoming a parent is definitely a lifestyle change, and the demands of a newborn will throw you in at the deep end, but there’s no reason why you shouldn’t enjoy it.

 Since your child’s infancy is such a short-lived time, there’s no reason not to enjoy it as much as possible.
-The following tips are designed to help new parents cope and support each other through a period of their lives which they will remember with fondness… some day.
+The following 10 tips for surviving the first year of parenthood are designed to help new parents cope and support each other through a period of their lives that they will remember with fondness… some day.

 1. Learn the Art of Swaddling